documentationfor yFiles for HTML 3.0.0.1

 View coordinate system, with node at roughly (width*0.5, height*0.8) in view coordinates

-To transform directly from world to view coordinates and vice versa, use the more common toWorldCoordinates(Point) and toViewCoordinates(Point) on CanvasComponent, as described in Managing the View
+To transform directly from world to view coordinates and vice versa, use the more common viewToWorldCoordinates(Point) and worldToViewCoordinates(Point) on CanvasComponent, as described in Managing the View.

-In addition, the transformation matrices and a subset of above transformation methods are also available on the IRenderContext instances.
+In addition, the transformation matrices and a subset of the above transformation methods are also available on the IRenderContext instances.
 When implementing visualizations, the methods on IRenderContext must be used, if possible.

 Drawing Elements in World Coordinates